 This shirt built such a big rivalry.
 So much so that in 2017, when the schools played as top-10 teams, it was still called Catholics vs. Convicts, and was built up as one of the biggest games of the year.
 When Miami won 41-8, Hurricanes fans treated it as one of the biggest wins in the past 20 years for the program due to the hate built up from their games with the Fighting Irish in the 80s.

-Not many rivalries get a documentary made by ESPN, but in 2017, the network released a “30 for 30” feature.
+Not many rivalries get a documentary made by ESPN, but in 2017, the network released a "30 for 30" feature.
 It was directed by Notre Dame alumni Patrick Creadon and was all about the t-shirt that sparked the rivalry.
-It is interesting because we get a look at each sides’ opinion of the shirt and how they looked at it.
-Some Miami players understood why they were called the convicts and didn’t care, while some were hurt by it because they were no worse than any other school.
+It is interesting because we get a look at each sides' opinion of the shirt.
+Some Miami players understood why they were called the convicts and didn't care, while some were hurt by it because they were no worse than any other school.